Blue corydoras

-The blue corydoras or Natterer's catfish (Corydoras nattereri) is a tropical freshwater fish belonging to the subfamily Corydoradinae of the family Callichthyidae.
-It originates in coastal rivers in South America, and is found in the Brazil from Espírito Santo to Paraná.
+The blue corydoras or Natterer's catfish (Hoplisoma nattereri) is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
+This catfish is endemic to eastern Brazil, where it is found from Espírito Santo to Paraná.

 Etymology

-It is named for Johann Natterer, its discoverer.
+The blue corydoras has a specific name, nattereri, which honours Franz Steindachner's fellow Austrian, the naturalist and explorer Johann Natterer, who collected the holotype of this species.

 Description

 The fish has clear fins with no pattern.
 The ventrals are light, opaque yellow.
 Highlights seen about the gill plates are green.
 The belly is yellowish.
 It has a pronounced dark stripe along the length of the body.
-General color of the body is light, tending towards yellow.
+The general color of the body is light, tending towards yellow.
 Its eyes are gold.
 It will grow in length up to 5.4 cm.

 Habitat

 It lives in a tropical climate in water with a 6.0 – 8.0 pH, a water hardness of 2 – 25 dGH, and a temperature range of 20–23 C. It feeds on worms, benthic crustaceans, insects, and plant matter.
-It lays eggs in dense vegetation and adults do not guard the eggs.
+It lays eggs in dense vegetation, and adults do not guard the eggs.

-Aquarium Trade
+Aquarium trade

 The blue corydoras is of commercial importance in the aquarium trade industry.